computations/SunStar/doc/writeup.md

 ###Prior Work

-Previous software that infer species trees from from gene tree summaries includes ASTRAL [@astral], NJst [@njst], STAR [@liu09]  and ASTRID [@astrid].
+Previous software that infers species trees from from gene tree summaries includes ASTRAL [@astral], NJst [@njst], STAR [@liu09]  and ASTRID [@astrid].
 All of these programs will compute species trees from existing gene trees.
 ASTRAL is the exception in this group, in that it does not compute a distance table from the set of gene trees passed to it.
 For the rest of the software, they all compute a version of a distance table.

-In particular, STAR and ASTRID are a very similar method to the method used in
+In particular, STAR and ASTRID use a very similar method to the method used in
-\SunStar, with one important difference: they do not attempt to infer the support for the tree reported.  \texttt{SunStar} does, using the results from generalized STAR [@rhodes_star].
+\texttt{SunStar}, with one important difference: they do not attempt to infer the support for the tree reported.  \texttt{SunStar} does, using the results from generalized STAR [@rhodes_star].